Democrats poised to unveil 2 impeachment articles against Trump | CBC News

 The White House is refusing to participate in the impeachment process.
 Trump and his allies acknowledge he likely will be impeached in the Democratic-controlled House, but they also expect acquittal next year in the Senate, where Republicans have the majority.

 The president was focused instead on Monday's long-awaited release of the Justice Department report into the 2016 Russia investigation.
-The inspector general found that the FBI was justified in opening its investigation into ties between the Trump presidential campaign and Russia and that the FBI did not act with political bias, despite "serious performance failures" up the bureau's chain of command.
+The inspector general found the FBI was justified in opening its investigation into ties between the Trump presidential campaign and Russia, and the FBI did not act with political bias, despite "serious performance failures" up the bureau's chain of command.

 Pelosi and Democrats point to what they call a pattern of misconduct by Trump in seeking foreign interference in elections from Mueller's inquiry of the Russia probe to Ukraine.